-This is where the last part of the comspace guest post series comes in handy, because the reality is usually different: After a DAM is implemented, one or several employees are almost exclusively occupied with manual tagging and categorization of the existing assets – without a finish line in sight.
-Additionally, in case of an international company, the metadata needs to be translated as well.
+This is where the last part of the comspace guest post series begins.
+In reality, one or several employees are almost exclusively occupied for a long time with manual tagging and categorization of existing assets.
+In case of an international company, the metadata needs to be translated as well.

 Why is this necessary?
-If the assets are not consistently and precisely tagged and categorized as well as the metadata is not maintained, a high-performance and fast search in the DAM is not possible.
-The anticipated simplification of daily work then does not take place.
+If the assets are not consistently and precisely tagged and categorized, then a high-performance search in the DAM is not possible.
+The anticipated simplification of daily work does not take place.

 Essential Tagging and Categorization of Images